cshneider/soho-ml-data-ready/README.md

 | --products           | Product types to synchronize.
 Enter all the following or a subset thereof, in any order, seperated by commas: "EIT195, MDI_96m, LASCO_C2, LASCO_C3, EIT171, EIT304, EIT284". |

 Example usage:
-If one had run SOHO_DATA_GEN.py with the following inputs: --products='MDI_96m, LASCO_C3, EIT284, EIT195, LASCO_C2, EIT304, EIT171', --date_start='1996-01-01', --date_finish='2011-05-01', and time_window=6, (the --flag and --target_dimension are not important in this example) then one could do the following to sync a subset of the original products within a subset of the original time range and with a coarser time sampling of 12 hrs instead of 6 hrs:
+If one had run SOHO_DATA_GEN.py with the following inputs: --products='MDI_96m, LASCO_C3, EIT284, EIT195, LASCO_C2, EIT304, EIT171', --date_start='1996-01-01', --date_finish='2011-05-01', and time_window=6, (the --flag and --image_size_output are not important in this example) then one could do the following to sync a subset of the original products within a subset of the original time range and with a coarser time sampling of 12 hrs instead of 6 hrs:
 ```python
 1. python nohup SOHO_PRODUCT_SYNC.py --date_start=1999-01-01 --date_finish=2011-05-01 --time_step=12 --home_dir=/home/USER/ --option=Y --products='MDI_96m, EIT195, LASCO_C2' > LOG.log
 ```